 Take it to meetings, use it to guide discussions with your partner team or use it on your own.
 Its purpose is for IC pros to use it to develop a communications plan.

 Tip: This should be a living document, accessible by others.
-Use it in discussion with your partner team to form the plan, align it to business objectives and use it to get approval.
+Use it in discussion with your partner or team to form the plan, align it to business objectives and use it to get approval.

 1. Set measurable objectives